 “Black Friday” – Interrogation Questioning

 Lightman gives the young boy Max some tips about how to ask questions when he interviews the couple he suspects are not really his parents.
-Don’t ask them questions that can be answered with a simple yes or no. That is one of the tips I always emphasize with police.
+Don’t ask them questions that can be answered with a simple “yes” or “no”.
+That is one of the tips I always emphasize with police.
 You want people to use as many words as possible.
-The more words someone speaks the easier it is to determine if the person is being truthful; a pretty strong research finding.
+The more words someone speaks the easier it is to determine if the person is being truthful; that’s a pretty strong research finding.
 It is much easier to lie if you only have to say one word: yes or no. But in the courtroom in which juries have to evaluate the truthfulness of witnesses and defendants, the questions always have to be asked so that they can be answered with a simple yes or no. That is one of the many reasons why it is so hard to spot lies in a courtroom.

 Max says that Lightman said in his book the best interrogations are when you can watch and don’t have to ask the questions.
 That is because having to ask the questions distracts some of your attention from observing everything the suspect is saying and doing.
 But sometimes it is crucial for the one doing the observing to be able to ask the question that pushes the suspect to stop dodging and directly answer.
 So it is ideal if there are two people doing the interviewing, who take turns as the need arises, as to who questions and who watches.

 CAVEAT: How the Lightman Group spots lies is largely based on findings from my research.
 Because it is a drama not a documentary, Dr. Lightman is not as tentative about interpreting behavior as I am.
 Lies are uncovered more quickly and with more certainty than it happens in reality.
 But most of what you see is based on scientific evidence.
 Each show also provocatively raises the complex psychological and ethical issues involved in perpetrating and uncovering lies.
-In this weekly BLOG I explain more about the science behind what you have been seeing and when the show takes poetic license.
+In this critique I explain more about the science behind what you have been seeing and when the show takes poetic license.

 “Black Friday” – Old Details